ots-m2m/sew-lwm2m-reference-design/README.md

 - Cannot re-use delivery schedule instances across different delivery objects due to confirmation and retry tracking.
 Workaround is to create different delivery schedule instances for every delivery object.

 - Reading at the object level delivers payload data but it does NOT advance the delivered pointers.
-Workaround is to read at the resource level to advance delviery pointers.
+Workaround is to read at the resource level to advance delivery pointers.

-- The Latest Payload on Interval Data Delivery objects deliver the paylaod as a TLV within a TLV.
+- The Latest Payload on Interval Data Delivery objects deliver the payload as a TLV within a TLV.
 This is because the payload is an opaque which requires a TLV and it's a multiple resource which also requires a TLV.
 This is a waste if a few bytes so we should investigate of there is an alternative to this.

 - The patch that is applied to Wakaama should be contributed back to the Wakaama project main source.